 - Enable: This switch turns on the AIS network feed.
-Normally, you will want to enable it after first setting the other configuration items.
+Normally, you would enable it only after first setting the other configuration items.

 - Host: This is used to set the IP address of an AIS network feed.
 You can specify either a hostname or IP address (decimal and dot).

 - Port: This is used to specify the TCP port number for your NMEA data feed.
 It is an integer number in the range 1-65535.

 - Status: Current status of your connection.

 - Authentication: (Only SEAiq Pilot) Select method to use for authentication.
 Either connection ID (default) or username/password.
 The username/password is for "SAAB CoastWatch AIS Network Solution."

 - Export Unique ID: This is used to register this instance of SEAiq with an external AIS network feed.
-This will export a file that contains the unique ID used by SEAiq when connecting to AIS network feeds.
+This exports a file that contains the unique ID used by SEAiq when connecting to AIS network feeds.
 This can be used to register your copy of SEAiq with that service.
 Currently, this is only intended for use with the Marine Exchange of Alaska (http://www.mxak.org).